victoriajeniluc/Practice/Java/Java_notes.md

 * ctrl + shift + / will make it into a comment the highlighting part of the code
 * shift + control + r runs the program  you are currently working on
 * ctrl + 6 + v will pull up the VCS control popup
+* command + n will help generate a constructor for you